 "A few things you should consider when deciding between a leather or fabric sofa include cost, comfort, ease of cleaning, and durability against pets and kids," Katie Simpson told Living Cozy.

-Below, we'll explore each of these considerations in more detail so that you can get a good idea of what you want when picking the best sofa for your space.
-It can help to keep track of your personal needs for each of these sections on a notepad that you can refer to during the buying process.
+Below, we'll explore these considerations in more detail to understand what you want when picking the best sofa for your space.
+It can help you keep track of your personal needs for each section on a notepad that you can refer to during the buying process.

 Cost of Leather vs. Fabric Sofa